-We have audited the financial statements of Friends of Kenyan Orphans (the Organization), which comprise the statement of financial position as of December 31, 2022 and 2021, the related statements of activities and changes in net assets, functional expenses - by natural classification, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Friends of Kenyan Orphans (the Organization), which comprise the statement of financial position as of December 31, 2023 and 2022, the related statements of activities and changes in net assets, functional expenses - by natural classification, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Organization as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as of December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.